pano9000/entwicklerheld/easter-challenge-2022/README.md

 Comment
 ---
-Challenge was not in Javascript, but PHP, but I gave it a shot anways.
+Challenge was not in Javascript, but PHP, but I gave it a shot anyways.
 I'm not a PHP guy, so the solution might be clumsy.